 Certified Breastfeeding Counselor (CBC)

-I was born and raised in the west coast of Puerto Rico, my family and I currently reside in Spartanburg, SC.
-I am fully bilingual in English and Spanish, and proudly work with all communities within the Spartanburg County area.
-Permanently sleep deprived from mothering 3 beautiful and energetic girls, all my children have been exclusively breastfed well into toddlerhood.
+I was born and raised in the west coast of Puerto Rico and grew up among palm trees, salty air, sand dunes and surf waves.
+My family and I currently reside in Spartanburg, SC.
+I am fully bilingual in English and Spanish, and proudly work with all communities in my area.
+Permanently sleep deprived from mothering 3 beautiful and energetic girls, all my girls have been exclusively breastfed well into toddlerhood.

 Lauren Van Pelt, IBCLC

 Lauren Van Pelt is an International Board Certified Lactation Consultant (IBCLC), mother of two, grandmother of three , and wife.
 Lauren has spent thousands of hours counseling breastfeeding mothers in the Upstate if SC.

 Lauren prides herself on her unique ability to relate to moms of different backgrounds and to personalize her advice to help each mother meet her individual breastfeeding goals.

 Lauren considers it a privilege to have cared for breastfeeding mothers and babies for over 30 years.
 Initially, she worked as a Mother-Baby Registered Nurse and then earned her IBCLC certification in 2002.

 Lauren has provided care to mothers and babies in many capacities including inpatient , outpatient, and home settings, as well as via telephone warmline, prenatal classes and support group.
 She is currently helping lead a free, new parent workshop series at The Children’s Museum of the Upstate.

 Lauren believes while breastfeeding may be natural and instinctive , it is not always easy for mothers and babies.
 A little help can go a long way .
 Lauren loves to help mothers come up with a customized plan for reaching their breastfeeding goals and to ease their transition into their roles as mothers